-Under the shared leadership of Dean Robert Cutietta, the USC Kaufman School of Dance and USC Thornton School of Music are fostering a seamless partnership between dance and music.
+Under the shared leadership of former dean Robert Cutietta, the USC Kaufman School of Dance and USC Thornton School of Music fostered a seamless partnership between dance and music.
 This partnership produced “Choreographers and Composers,” a performance featuring the works of student composers and student dancers and choreographers.

 Complexions Contemporary Ballet

 Drawn together by their efforts to reinvent dance practices in the twenty-first century through new movement systems grounded in multiple styles, USC Kaufman and Complexions Contemporary Ballet are working together to bring the innovative choreography and training of Dwight Rhoden and Desmond Richardson to the Southern California dance community.
-Complexions Dance Academy has housed its summer intensive in the Glorya Kaufman International Dance Center.
-USC Kaufman BFA students have also had the opportunity to study and perform the repertoire of Dwight Rhoden and to be trained by USC Kaufman artist in residence Desmond Richardson.
+Complexions Dance Academy has housed its summer intensive at the Glorya Kaufman International Dance Center.
+USC Kaufman BFA students have also had the opportunity to study and perform the repertoire of Artist in Residence Dwight Rhoden and to be trained by Artist in Residence Desmond Richardson.